 Performance Review Questions: Future Outlook

-- What are your ideal future profile look like?
+- What does your ideal future profile look like?

 - What personal skills do you plan to build for the next 3 to 4 quarters?

-- Do you think you have the right resources to build your desire future profile?
+- Do you think you have the right resources to build your desired future profile?